Warning: This post contains major spoilers for Margaret Atwood’s new book, “The Testaments.”

 While it does help provide some insight, none of this should serve as an excuse or justification for women’s anti-feminist behavior.
 Though we may be helpless to the forces beyond our control, we do need to take personal accountability for our actions — and throwing other women under the bus should not be justified, even if it is for our own survival.

 While Aunt Lydia’s new story may provide us with a temporary, glamorous, and exciting answer to “How could she do that?”, it misses the point.
 Most women who side with the patriarchy do not do it with full awareness and a duplicitous intent to overthrow.
 Rather, nearly all women conform to patriarchy to some degree as a means of survival.
 Some women take it a step further, truly empathizing with our captors in order to find a way to exist without causing further antagonism towards themselves.
-This empathy is genuine like Aunt Vidala’s, not faked like Lydia’s was.
+This empathy is genuine, like Aunt Vidala’s, not faked like Lydia’s was.

 Learning to understand these women, the ones who we see hurt and betray their own sex, is necessary for those looking to push on towards women’s liberation.
 Painting women as either black or white, villains or heroes, prevents us from meeting most women where they currently are.
-Though “The Testaments” provides a thrilling and engaging conclusion to Aunt Lydia’s tale, it doesn’t do much to deliver on Atwood’s second promise: How can women commit such horrible atrocities to each other?
+Though “The Testaments” provides a thrilling and engaging conclusion to Aunt Lydia’s tale, it doesn’t do much to deliver on Atwood’s second promise of answering: How can women commit such horrible atrocities to each other?

-The reality is much more complicated for the real-life women caught on the “wrong side of history”.
+The reality is much more complicated for the real-life women caught on the “wrong side of history.”

 M. K. is a feminist writer and activist with a background in mental health advocacy.
 Subscribe to get her latest posts directly in your inbox.